 5. Blueberry Vanilla Cashew Trail Mix

 A vegan trail mix recipe that sounds more like a dessert, Blueberry Vanilla Cashew Trail Mix by My Whole Food Life is sure to have you coming back for seconds.
 Blueberries, almonds, and cashews are sweetened with real maple syrup (or raw honey) and dates.
 Coconut oil and vanilla will trick your tastebuds into thinking you are splurging on a treat.
-Choose orgnaic, wild blueberries whenever they are available, they have twice the antioxidant power over conventional cultivated berries.
+Choose organic, wild blueberries whenever possible, they have twice the antioxidant power over conventional cultivated berries.

 6. Raw Trail Mix Bars